JuliaLang/julia/doc/manual/strings.rst

 String Basics
 -------------

-String literals are typed in double quotes.
-Here a variable is initialized with a simple string literal:
+String literals are typed in double quotes `"..." or triple double quotes `"""..."""`; the latter form is called a 'triple-quoted string' for short.
+Here a variable is initialized with a simple string literal ending in a newline:

 .. doctest::